cisagov/pshtt/gce-scripts/README.md

     - `touch domains.csv`
       - Your domain list, one domain per line, with the input list ending in `.csv`.
-      - domains must have the schema stripped of them and no trailing '/', such as:
+      - Domains must have the schema stripped of them and no trailing '/', such as:
         - domain.tld
         - subdomain.domain.tld